psr7-sessions/storageless/docs/configuration.md

 Beware that asymmetric key signatures are more resource-greedy, and therefore you may have higher CPU usage.

-`StorageLessSession` will only parse and regenerate the sessions lazily, when strictly needed, therefore performance shouldn't be a problem for most setups.
+`PSR7Session` will only parse and regenerate the sessions lazily, when strictly needed, therefore performance shouldn't be a problem for most setups.

 ### Fine-tuning

+Since `PSR7Session` depends on [`lcobucci/jwt`](https://packagist.org/packages/lcobucci/jwt)
+and [`dflydev/fig-cookies`](https://packagist.org/packages/dflydev/fig-cookies),
-Since `StoragelessSession` depends on [`lcobucci/jwt`](https://packagist.org/packages/lcobucci/jwt) and [`dflydev/fig-cookies`](https://packagist.org/packages/dflydev/fig-cookies), you need to require them as well, since with this sort of setup you are explicitly using those components:
+you need to require them as well, since with this sort of setup you are explicitly using those components: